Theories of Language Development: A Brief Overview of the Foundational Ideas

-Deep breaths everyone, as we delve into the fascinatingly complicated world of language development.
+Deep breaths everyone, as we delve into the fascinating theories of language development.

 A Brief Overview of Language Development Theories

 The most prominent figure in language development is Noam Chomsky, who’s been studying this ever since his days at MIT.
 Then there are those who have offered their take on language development from a psychological perspective.
-This includes psychologists such as B.F Skinner, Jean Piaget and Vygotsky.
+This includes psychologists such as B.F.
+Skinner, Jean Piaget and Lev Vygotsky.

 We’ll be giving you a brief overview of their theories and perspectives.
 Fair warning to all: There’s a lot of psychology here, so be prepared for a bunch of fancy new terms (we’ll explain them briefly as we go, of course).

 1. Chomsky’s Nativist Language Theories

 Noam Chomsky has been studying and developing his theories since the 1950s.

 In his book “Aspects of the Theory of Syntax” published in 1965, he has pushed forward the fundamental observation that there are deep structures and surface structures in every sentence, no matter what language.